quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 acknowledgements and reduce acknowledgement frequency.
 This extension provides a mechanism to solve this problem.

+# Negotiating Extension Use

+Endpoints advertise their support of the extension described in this document by sending the following transport parameter:

+min_ack_delay (0xXXXX):

+: A variable-length integer representing the minimum amount of time in microseconds by which the endpoint can delay an acknowledgement.
+Values of 2^14 or greater are invalid.

+An endpoint's min_ack_delay MUST NOT be greater than the its max_ack_delay.
+Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the received max_ack_delay as a connection error of type PROTOCOL_VIOLATION.
+Note that while the endpoint's max_ack_delay transport parameter is in milliseconds (Section 18.2 in {{QUIC-TRANSPORT}}), min_ack_delay is specified in microseconds.

 # ACK-FREQUENCY Frame

 Delaying acknowledgements as much as possible reduces both work done by the